Uses of Big Data in Agriculture

 Hello!

 The word ‘data’ originates from the Latin word ‘datum’, which means ‘piece of information’.
-Fast forward to the late 2000s, you’ll realize that ever since then, everything that we create, consume and leave behind, in essence, is a ‘piece of information’.
-Whether it is liking a post, tweeting an article, or ordering a pizza, every digital action of ours is forever immortalized on a server, in some part of the world.
-Given all the craze around data and analytics, there isn’t a better time for someone to pick up these skills, and if you’re wondering where to start, you can learn Hadoop and Spark basics.
+Fast forward to the late 2000s, and you’ll realize that ever since then, everything we create, consume and leave behind is essentially a ‘piece of information’.
+Whether it is liking a post, tweeting an article, or ordering a pizza, every digital action is forever immortalized on a server somewhere in the world.
+Given the ongoing excitement around data and analytics, there has never been a better time to pick up these skills.
+If you’re wondering where to start, you can learn Hadoop and Spark basics.

 The Growing Popularity of Big Data

-On the other hand, raw computing power has seen a more linear growth.
-In a nutshell, the amount of data is so huge that traditional analysis tools don’t suffice anymore.
+On the other hand, raw computing power has seen only linear growth.
+In short, the amount of data has become so vast that traditional analysis tools no longer suffice.

-This is the reason tech companies are investing heavily in big data solutions using technologies like Hadoop.
-The underlying goal is simple – to make better decisions, enhance profits, and get detailed insights.
+This is why tech companies are investing heavily in big data solutions built on technologies like Hadoop.
+The goal is straightforward: make better decisions, boost profits, and gain deeper insights.

 Big Data Explained